Kelsang Gyatso: Dorje Shugden activism

 Kelsang Gyatso and the New Kadampa Tradition have been criticised for their involvement with the International Shugden Community and, as a consequence, what David Kay calls its "leading role in a Western-based campaign mounted against the Dalai Lama" during his visit to the United Kingdom in 1996.

 Geshe Kelsang is often credited with popularising Dorje Shugden worship to the West.
 He and the NKT objected to the Dalai Lama's advice that Buddhists should not worship Dorje Shugden, a Gelug Dharmapala (protector deity) associated with sectarianism.
 The Western Shugden Society, which received backing from the Chinese government to criticise the Dalai Lama, describes Kelsang Gyatso as the final teacher in the Dorje Shugden spiritual lineage.

 According to the NKT, Dorje Shugden worship is "the very essence of the New Kadampa Tradition", and the protector is presented as the deity most able to help practitioners.
-The NTK's The Heart Jewel and Wishfulfilling Jewel sādhanas, as compiled by Kelsang Gyatso, incorporate elements of the Dorje Shugden sādhana.
+The NTK's The Heart Jewel and Wishfulfilling Jewel sādhanās, as compiled by Kelsang Gyatso, incorporate elements of the Dorje Shugden sādhanā.
 Dorje Shugden may also have influenced Geshe Kelsang's teaching that practitioners cannot mix with other traditions, a view which has been criticised by scholars and other Buddhists as sectarian.

 In 1996, Gyatso was accused of defamation of the Dalai Lama in relation to the protests.
 This led to his expulsion from Sera Je Monastic University in India, and the revocation of his geshe (Buddhist teaching) degree.